EVHaste/haste-makes-waste/_posts/2021-11-01-teaching-an-idiot-to-drive.markdown

 [^2]: My parents sucked.

-[^3]: I probably never would have thought about this again, were it not for a late-night drunk-texting session with a Forza streamer that I met on a dating app over the weekend.
+[^3]: I probably never would have thought about this again, were it not for a late-night drunk-texting session with a Forza streamer that I briefly matched with this weekend.
 The world we live in is bizarre, and I love that about it.
 Thanks, stranger!